gantner-nv/killbill-client-net/README.md

         .WithComment("kill-bill-test")
         .Build();

-And now we can start using it by simply calling the method(s) we need.
+And now we can start using it by simply calling the (async) method(s) we need.
 Eg. find an account by id:

-    var account = Client.GetAccount(accountId, requestOptions);
+    var account = await Client.GetAccount(accountId, requestOptions);

 History
 ===